Alumni Update: Interview With Ross Dantonio

 Did you intern through BGSU’s Graphic Design Program?
 If yes, where?
 Can you recall your feelings (i.e. anxious, scared) at the beginning of and end of your internship?

 When I was in school the BFA did not require an internship and I was so stoked bout that!
 I did however start my own custom motocross graphics company Clutch Industries while still in college.
-I created logo, business cards, a website, and etc… all from scratch.
-From my point of view I didn’t need a BFA to start designing in the real world, was some of my early work junk?
+I created a logo, business cards, a website, and etc… all from scratch.
+From my point of view I didn’t need a BFA to start designing in the real world.
+Was some of my early work junk?
 Yes.
 But working for myself instilled confidence, built relationships, built a real world portfolio, taught me valuable people skills, and put some money in my pocket.
 I recommend everyone experience it.

 After graduation I spent a year working for myself, I knew I didn’t want to design for a company full time so I got my first “real” job as a social media manager for an apartment company.
-It was soul sucking and full of corporate BS, my plan was to quit after I earned XX amount in savings but looking back I never would of amassed that goal.
+It was soul sucking and full of corporate BS, my plan was to quit after I earned XX amount in savings but looking back I never would have amassed that goal.
 Thankfully, after basically doing more for the marketing department than the marketing director I was fired after 6 months and it was the best thing that ever happened to me.
 I instantly started working for myself again and have never been happier.

 Did you ever feel as if your education wasn’t essential?